JonHarder/Mednagui/README.md

 Mednagui
 ========
-Gtk frontend to play gameboy advance games with mednafen backend
+Gtk frontend to play gameboy advance games with mednafen backend written in haskell